beancount/docs/docs/06_beancount_language_syntax.md

 -   In [<span class="underline">this document</span>](07_beancount_options_reference.md), which I update regularly.

--   To view the definitive list of options supported by your installed version, use the following command: bean-doctor list-options
+-   To view the definitive list of options supported by your installed version, use the following command: `bean-doctor list-options`

 -   Finally, you can [<span class="underline">peek at the source code</span>](https://bitbucket.org/blais/beancount/src/tip/src/python/beancount/parser/options.py?at=default) as well.

 ### Operating Currencies<a id="operating-currencies"></a>

-One notable option is “operating\_currency”.
+One notable option is “`operating_currency`”.
 By default Beancount does not treat any of the commodities any different from each other.
 In particular, it doesn’t know that there’s anything special about the most common of commodities one uses: their currencies.
 For example, if you live in New Zealand, you’re going to have an overwhelming number of NZD commodities in your transactions.

 But useful reports try to reduce all non-currency commodities into one of the main currencies used.
 Also, it’s useful to break out the currency units into their own dedicated columns.
 This may also be useful for exporting in order to avoid having to specify the units for that column and import to a spreadsheet with numbers you can process.